bitvijays/bitvijays.github.io/_sources/LFC-VulnerableMachines.rst.txt

    curl -A "bitvijays" -i "http://IPAddress/example?parameter=' whoami'"

   However, it is protected by a WAF, probably, try bash globbling techniques with ? and \*.
-Refer `Web Application Firewall (WAF) Evasion Techniques <https://medium.com/secjuice/waf-evasion-techniques-718026d693d8>`_
+Refer `Web Application Firewall (WAF) Evasion Techniques <https://medium.com/secjuice/waf-evasion-techniques-718026d693d8>`_ and `Web Application Firewall (WAF) Evasion Techniques #2 <https://medium.com/secjuice/web-application-firewall-waf-evasion-techniques-2-125995f3e7b0>`_ !
+Amazing stuff here!
   Also, it might be a good idea to test the command with ? on your local machine first then directly on the target.

 * Similar to ls there is dir in linux.
 Try "dir -l" Might be helpful sometimes.